aishwaryamurahari/Noted/README.md

 ### 3. Summarize Articles

 1. Navigate to any article you want to summarize
-2. Click the SummarizeIt extension icon
+2. Click the Noted extension icon
 3. Click "Summarize This Page"
 4. The extension will:
    - Extract the article content